Taming-the-BEAST/Prior-selection/README.md

 ----

-# Programs used in this Exercise
+# Programs used in this exercise

 ### BEAST2 - Bayesian Evolutionary Analysis Sampling Trees